linode/docs/docs/uptime/analytics/open-web-analytics-install-and-launch-on-your-server.md

 You will need to create site profiles and add JavaScript or PHP code to your website pages to use OWA.

 1. Log in to your OWA installation.
-In your browser go to
+In your browser go to:

         http://your.domain/owa/index.php